timescale/docs/tutorials/financial-tick-data/ingest-real-time-websocket-data.md

 ## Create the websocket connection

-When you connect to the Twelve Data API through a websocket, you create a persistent connection between your computer and the websocket server.
-This persistent connection can then be used to receive data for as long as the connection is maintained.
+A persistent connection between your computer and the websocket server is used to receive data for as long as the connection is maintained.
 You need to pass two arguments to create a websocket object and establish connection.

 ### Websocket arguments